Who were these girls? Torn sleeves. Dirt. Hair matted with mud or worse. “Do you see this, Lord?”

 Elijah’s head pushed back between camel ribs, and the beast roared a complaint.
 It raised its tail and commented further with a cloud of gas followed by egg-sized pellets which collected in a short pile.

-The camel’s owner looked their way.
+The man who held the camel’s lead line looked back at Elijah.
 “Them slavers don’t talk much, boy.
 Just stand there quiet and leave the girl alone.
 Last time I seen a slaver pull a blade, he slit that Egyptian’s throat ‘fore the dog could put a hand on his sword.
 That boy just laid down and gurgled.”

 The hands and the knife maintained steady pressure.
 Elijah’s face burned.

-His father closed in, mingling his ragged brown beard with the short black beard of the slave trader.
-He spoke in a low voice.
+His father shoved his ragged brown beard into the short black beard of the slave trader and spoke in a low voice.

 “You hear me?”

-The hands fell, the knife with them, and Elijah’s father took a half step back toward the trunk of the oak.
+The hands fell, the knife with them, and Elijah’s father took a half step back toward the trunk of the oak tree.

 He kept his eyes on the slaver.
 “You’ve no call to pull a knife on my son.”